 The first, Ahmed Naqvi, who appears to be Canadian, fled to Toronto in 2015, after being charged by the SEC in Florida, and later charged criminally, with securities and wire fraud in New York.
 The second, Frederic Elmaleh, fled to Canada from Florida in 2017.
 He was charged with Naqvi.
-He also appears to be Canadian with US citizenship but it is unclear.
+He also appears to be Canadian with US citizenship, but it is unclear.

 Investors lost millions, in part because, as the AG for the SDNY alleges, Elmaleh used investor funds for fancy fast cars, such as a Bentley Continental GT and Maserati Gran Turismo, a 4,644 sq. ft.
 5-bedroom Florida mansion with its own elevator, expensive watches and diamond jewelry.

-When investors turned on the heat to be repaid, Elmaleh and Naqvi allegedly started to create fake financial documents, and to doctor other documents, to buy more time.
-They also allegedly made oral and written representations to investors to keep buying more time, telling them that their investments were generating positive returns when in fact, some of those investors funds were allegedly parked in real estate.
+When investors turned on the heat to be repaid, Elmaleh and Naqvi allegedly started to create fake financial documents, and allegedly to doctor other documents, to buy more time.
+They also allegedly made oral and written representations to investors to keep buying more time, telling them that their investments were generating positive returns when in fact, some of those investor funds were allegedly parked in real estate.

 Naqvi then high-tailed it up to Canada where he was traced living in the Toronto area and Elmaleh followed two years later.